WebM: Hardware

 WebM Project licenses VP8 hardware accelerators (RTL IP) to semiconductor companies for 1080p encoding and decoding at zero cost.
 AMD, ARM and Broadcom have announced support for hardware acceleration of the WebM format.
 Intel is also considering hardware-based acceleration for WebM in its Atom-based TV chips if the format gains popularity.
 Qualcomm and Texas Instruments have announced support, with native support coming to the TI OMAP processor.
 Chips&Media have announced a fully hardware decoder for VP8 that can decode full HD resolution (1080p) VP8 streams at 60 frames per second.

 Nvidia is supporting VP8 and provides both hardware decoding and encoding in the Tegra 4 and Tegra 4i SoCs.
 Nvidia announced 3D video support for WebM through HTML5 and their Nvidia 3D Vision technology.

 On January 7, 2011, Rockchip released the world's first chip to host a full hardware implementation of 1080p VP8 decoding.
 The video acceleration in the RK29xx chip is handled by the WebM Project's G-Series 1 hardware decoder IP.

 In June 2011, ZiiLABS demonstrated their 1080p VP8 decoder implementation running on the ZMS-20 processor.
 The chip's programmable media processing array is used to provide the VP8 acceleration.

 ST-Ericsson and Huawei also had hardware implementations in their computer chips.

+Streaming capabilities

+Since 2017, Icecast — a streaming media server traditionally used for audio streaming — has supported live video streaming using the WebM format (VP8/VP9/AV1 video codecs with Vorbis/Opus audio codecs).
+This enables broadcasting of high-quality, royalty-free, open-standard video streams that can be played directly in browsers without requiring proprietary plugins or players.